 Before you rush off to discover the rolling wolds and ancient limestone villages, make sure you’ve ticked off every on-site box first.
 There’s six acres of lush lawn, wild woodland and long meadow grass here in which to play cricket or croquet, to kick a ball about or play hide and seek for England.

 You’ve got nooks and crannies inside, too, including an attic den, a place to curl up on winter nights and feel ultra-snug.
-Cupboards overflow with family games, toys, books and DVDs.
+Cupboards overflow with family games, toys and books.

 From May to September, Exhibit A for fun and games is likely to be the heated outdoor pool (fenced and entered through a lockable gate).
 The hot tub can also make hours vanish with its uncanny ability to make the stars seem even more fascinating when observed from a deliciously bubbling pot.